Introduction:

 About the Author:

 Asad Syed is a graduate of Mathematics, Applied Mathematics and Statistics.
 His experience spans in Security Architecture, Security Operation Management, Digital Investigations & Forensics, Crisis & Threat Simulation, GRC Management, Threat Hunting, Cybersecurity Emerging Trends & Threat Mitigation, Database Security, Identity & Access Management, and Identity Federation.
 His interests are in the application of newer technologies, to enhance the output performance of technologies with which he is working.
 He is a writer, teacher, and cybersecurity evangelist, who has worked for multiple fortune five hundred companies and currently providing cybersecurity consulting to the upstream operations of the oil and gas industry.
-Reach him via GRC at ASyed dot net. ■
+Reach him via Asad at ASyed dot com. ■